Accessibility for People with Disabilities

 - CTRL + u - Go to Other

-Include captions to make sure your photos more accessible.
-A photo caption provides an alternative text description for people who view it using assistive technologies.
+You can make your photos more accessible by including captions.
+A photo caption provides a text description for people who view it using assistive technologies.

 Some of our security checkpoints can be difficult to pass using assistive technology.
 If you add a mobile number to your Facebook account, you'll have an alternate way to verify your account should you need to pass any of these checkpoints.